Kostamirin/textEditor_project/README.md

-# textEditor
+# Zubr
-The typical text editor without any suspicious functions
+Zubr is typical text editor writen on QT framework

 # How to use
 To use this text editor, download the files ...